FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

-\bdefn[Expression tree] The {\em expression tree} for $\varphi$ is a rooted tree $P$.
-Every node of the tree is a set of variables, and the tree is constructed via {\em compartmentalization} and the {\em compression}.
-While the compression step remains identical to that in Section~\ref{subsec:evo:Kblocks}, the compartmentalization step is trickier.
+\bdefn[Expression tree] The {\em expression tree} for the query $\varphi$ is a rooted tree $P$.
+Every node of the tree is a set of variables, and the tree is constructed via a {\em query extension} step, a {\em compartmentalization} step and a {\em compression} step.
+The query extension step is completely new compared to Section~\ref{subsec:evo:Kblocks}, the compartmentalization step is a bit trickier than that of Section~\ref{subsec:evo:Kblocks}, while the compression step is identical.